 1.6Pharmacovigilance: System & Risk Management Plan

-1.7Certificates & Declarations: GMP, CPP, COAs (drug substance/product, excipients), Alcohol/Pork declarations, TSE, Patents, DMF access letters
+1.7Certificates & Declarations: GMP, CPP, or Free-sales, COAs (drug substance/product, excipients), Alcohol/Pork declarations, TSE, Patents, DMF access letters

 1.8Pricing: Price List & Related Documents